wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/button-user-input/includes/3-email-photo.md

 1. Click on **Flow checker,** which is available on the top right.
 If you have 0 errors and warnings, then click on the **X**.
 Next, click on **Save**.

 1. You can now test the button using your smartphone.
 Open the app and click on the **Buttons** option on the bottom horizontal menu.
 You will now see the **Notify Your Manager** button.
 Click on it.
-For Image click on the **paper clip icon** and add an image by either taking a new picture of the camera or using an existing image from the photo library.
+To add an image, click on the **paper clip icon** and add an image by either taking a new picture with your camera or using an existing image from your photo library.

 1. Your manager will get an email with an image attached.